LifeOf97/highlighter/README.md

     // Code snippet to be highlighted.
 Required.
     code: '',

-    // Programming language (__sourcecode__) of the code snippet to be highlighted.
+    // Programming language (sourcecode) of the code snippet to be highlighted.
 Required.
     language: 'python', // default

     // Syntax highlighting style.
-Optional.
     // checkout the available styles at the features section of this readme.
     style: 'default', // default